 The Effectiveness of Calf Muscle Electrostimulation on Vascular Perfusion and Walking Capacity in Patients Living with Type 2 Diabetes Mellitus and PAD; Christian Ellul, MSc, Cynthia Formosa, PhD, Alfred Gatt, PhD, Auon Hamadani, MD, David G. Armstrong, DPM, MD, and PhD; International Journal of Lower Extremity Wounds; 2017: 1-7.

-Electrical calf muscle stimulation increases recanalization and reduces incidence of recurrent DVT in patients with post-thrombotic syndrome and residual venous obstruction after completed 6 month of anticoagulation therapy; Kirill Lobastov, MD; International Angiology August 28, 2018
+Electrical calf muscle stimulation in patients with post-thrombotic syndrome and residual venous obstruction after anticoagulation therapy; Kirill Lobastov, MD International Angiology 2018, October; 37 (5): 400-10.
+August 28, 2018

 Neuromuscular Electrical Stimulation in the Management of Intermittent Claudication: A “Stimulating” Prospect; Adarsh Babber, MBBS, MRCS, Katherine Williams, MBBS, MRCS; Journal of Vascular Surgery – June Supplement 2016